khale/encryption-wrappers/README.md

 Send your public key (tmppub.pem), the encrypted data (output.enc), and the HMAC (hmac.send) to the recipient.
 ```

-Now on the receive side, B can do the following to get the plaintext:
+Now on the receive side, `B` can do the following to get back the plaintext:

 ```
 $ ./ecdh-decrypt.sh recv-priv.pem output.enc foo.out tmppub.pem hmac.send